Alexander Hollweg: Professional career

 He continued to produce commissions for private patrons and to sell from his studio in Somerset.
 In 2000 and 2004 he produced two large-scale murals for the Charlotte Street Hotel and the Soho Hotel in central London.
 These were commissioned by Kit and Tim Kemp of Firmdale Hotels.

+The Museum of Somerset staged a hugely popular major retrospective exhibition of his life and work from 14 November 2023 to 9 March 2024.
+It was curated by Sarah Cox of the museum who also wrote the catalogue essay, alongside Denys Wilcox of The Court Gallery.
+Margaret Drabble wrote the foreword to the catalogue.
+Films of the exhibition are on YouTube, and articles appeared in the TLS, House & Garden and Somerset Life magazine.

-Hollweg was also a semi-professional musician, playing mostly guitar and ukulele and singing with a number of successful lighthearted jazz bands in West Somerset, primarily his own band Dr Jazz.
+Hollweg was also a semi-professional musician, playing mostly guitar and ukulele and singing with a number of jazz bands in West Somerset, primarily his own band Dr Jazz.
 He also played E flat bass or tuba for more than 30 years with his local West Somerset Brass band in Watchet.
+In the final week of his retrospective exhibition, the brass band played a concert including his arrangements of French songs "Chantons en choeur – All together now", written for the French twinning visits.
+These are available as sheet music for other bands to play.